lasya1005/reddit-ai-bot/README.md

 # Reddit AI Bot

 ## Description
 This bot uses the Groq API to generate AI-related content and posts it automatically to Reddit at a scheduled time each day.
-The bot posts to a specific subreddit and logs any errors that occur during the process.
+The bot posts to a specific subreddit, comments on recent posts, and logs any errors that occur during the process.

 ## Setup Instructions
 1. Clone this repository to your local machine: